Gericault/Gericault.Github.io/_posts/2024-10-06-Navigating-the-linux-CLI.md

 `ls \home\analyst\reports | grep users`

-redirects the standard output of ls \home\analyst\reports to be standard input for the grep users command, meaning the grep users identifies files and subdirectories in the \home\analyst\reports directory that contain the string users within their filename.
+redirects the standard output of ls \home\cale\reports to be standard input for the grep users command, meaning the grep users identifies files and subdirectories in the \home\cale\reports directory that contain the string users within their filename.